RealityCards/RealityCards-Contracts/README.md

 If a user's deposit balance runs out, then token ownership reverts to the previous owner, assuming they have a remaining deposit balance.
 The rental price will also revert to whatever it was when that user purchased it.
 If a user's deposit balance runs out and there are no previous owners, or no previous owners with deposits left, the token will become unowned again and the price will revert to zero.

-Upon market resolution, all holders of the winning NFT will receive a split of the winnings in proportion to how long they have held the token.
+Upon market resolution, all holders of the winning NFT will receive a split of the total rental payments in proportion to how long they have held the token.

 Users are free to withdraw any unused deposits at any time.
 Upon market resolution, all unused deposits are automatically returned to the user.